ajavamind/Processing-Sketch-Chatbot/README.md

 This is required for seamless starts of the IDE from the chatbot when you make a run request on code generated using the chatbot.

 ### OpenAI Api Key
-You will need OPENAI API payment account to use this chatbot application.
+You will need an OPENAI API developer payment account to use this chatbot application.
-See [OpenAI](https://openai.com/) for information about setting up an API account.
+See [OpenAI](https://openai.com/) for information about setting up an API developer account.
 The Chat API documentation used by this application is described at https://openai.com/product#made-for-developers.
-Note that the API developer accounts are relatively inexpensive (for an infrequent user like me) with the trade-off of slow response times, depending on the model chosen.
+Note that the API developer accounts are relatively inexpensive (for an infrequent user like me, compared to ChatGPT Pro), but with the trade-off of slow response times, depending on the AI model chosen.

 The application makes API calls into the OpenAI endpoint servers and requires an identifying token with API requests.
 The application reads a Windows environment variable, OPENAI_API_KEY, for your OpenAI API account token.